joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/057-EKS-Nodegroups.md

-## Self-managed Nodegroups
+## Self-managed/Unmanaged Nodegroups

-The Kubernertes administrator is responsible for configuring a lot of stuff with self-managed node, which includes:
+The Kubernetes administrator is responsible for configuring a lot of stuff with self-managed node, which includes:

 - installing the kubelet,
 - container runtime,